pvasek/kudu-wiki/VSO-vs-Kudu-deployments.md

  - [Disable continuous deployment](https://azure.microsoft.com/en-us/documentation/articles/web-sites-publish-source-control/) from your site.
  - Make sure build definition is deleted, you can check your build definition from ````https://{VSTS Account Name}.visualstudio.com/DefaultCollection/{Project Name}/_build````.
 If there is leftover build definition, right click on it and choose "Delete".
- - From Azure portal, select option "Visual Studio Team Services" and follow the UI guidance
+ - From Azure portal, select option "Visual Studio Team Services" and follow the UI guidance.